-- With a plethora of investments streaming in from multinationals like Google, Microsoft and Tesla, Malaysia will experience a global tech upcycle especially where digital infrastructure like Artificial Intelligence (AI), cloud computing, EVs are concerned. - Several strategic plans, namely the New Industrial Master Plan (NIMP) 2030, National Energy Transition Roadmap (NETR), the Mid-Term Review of the 12th Malaysia Plan (2021-2025), and National Semiconductor Strategy (NSS) are gradually materialising and will be the catalyst for higher investment growth. - Additionally, Johor-Singapore Special Economic Zone (J-S SEZ) set to be game changer.
+- With a plethora of investments streaming in from multinationals like Google, Microsoft and Tesla, Malaysia will experience a global tech upcycle especially where digital infrastructure like Artificial Intelligence (AI), cloud computing, EVs are concerned. - Several strategic plans, namely the New Industrial Master Plan (NIMP) 2030, National Energy Transition Roadmap (NETR), the Mid-Term Review of the 12th Malaysia Plan (2021-2025), and National Semiconductor Strategy (NSS) are gradually materialising and will be the catalyst for higher investment growth. - Additionally, Johor-Singapore Special Economic Zone (JS-SEZ), together with Special Financial Zone (SFZ) in the Forest City, are set to be a game changer.